Margomcclintock/ec2-ai-agent-enhancement/README.md

 This project builds on the [EC2 Remediation System](https://github.com/Margomcclintock/ec2-remediation-system).

+Related Repository

+This project extends [EC2 Remediation System](https://github.com/Margomcclintock/ec2-remediation-system) to introduce AI-driven enhancements for Netflix’s EC2 incident management.

-**Required:** Completed WL2 Manual EC2 Remediation System with all components functional:
+To ensure compatibility, make sure the WL2 Manual EC2 Remediation System is fully configured and functional, including:

-- EC2 Monitoring and Remediation scoped application
+** -The EC2 Monitoring and Remediation scoped application**

-- EC2 Instance tables with working data
+** -EC2 Instance tables populated with valid data**

-- AWS Integration Server connection and credentials
+** -A working AWS Integration Server connection and credentials**

-**Verification:** Before proceeding, ensure your manual system can successfully restart EC2 instances.
+**Verification:** Before I proceeded,it was necessary for the manual system to successfully restart EC2 instances.

 ## System Resources and Context